Ronakthesiya/Notes/MySQL/Views.md

 - Note that it is possible to create updatable views based on multiple tables using an inner join.

+- Views containing DISTINCT, GROUP BY, HAVING, UNION, or UNION ALL clauses are not updateable.

 #### Checking updatable view information

 First, create a table named items, insert some rows into the items table, and create a view that contains items whose prices are greater than 700.